 You create upper-level directories in the same manner as you create other directories, by entering the mkdir(1) command and specifying the directory pathname.
-For example, to create the upper-level directory joe on the node //joes_node, enter
+For example, to create the upper-level directory joe on the node //joes_node, enter:

-\$ mkdir //joes_node/joe
+% mkdir //joes node/joe

-You can then use chown(1), and chmod(1) to set the ownership and permissions as required for the directory.
+You can then use chown(8), chgrp(1), and chmod(1) to set the ownership and permissions as required for the directory.
+(Remember that you must be root to execute chown).